pranjal6314/ApiHub/README.md

 Throughout the development of API Hub, our team gained valuable insights into building complex web applications.
 We deepened our understanding of Next.js, TypeScript, Prisma, and Planetscale while integrating various UI libraries and tailwindcss plugins to create an aesthetically pleasing and functional interface.

-## 🛡️ Features

-The key features of API Hub  include:
-- Rate Limited API routes
-- Protection of sensitive routes
-- Google Authentication
-- Typescript
-- A complete API key system to create & revoke user keys

-Additionally, the application boasts a visually appealing UI, thanks to the use of Radix UI Primitives, Tailwind CSS, fonts from next/font, and icons from Lucide.
-The dark mode, powered by next-themes, enhances the user experience further.

 ### Revenue Streams 💰